This guide helps Catholic School principals and teachers get started using Equipped Online Formation.

 Rather than specify a set number of workshops to take for a certification, we’re taking a different approach–ongoing formation.
 This is a small commitment to continuing education that lasts as long as a person remains active as a teacher.

 Because formation needs aren’t static but change and grow, we believe ministry skills should continue to grow, as well.
 We recommend teachers engage in one to two workshops per year.

 Step 1: Create a Free Account

-If you are planning to ask all participating faculty to watch the videos prior to the learning session, or if you are planning to use the online learning management system to receive participant input before or after your session, they need to have an account.
+Definitely, if you are planning to ask participating faculty to access online content such as watching videos prior to the learning session, or doing the online tasks and submitting work before or after sessions, they need to have an individual account.

 If you follow this guide, you won’t have to pay.

 Please note: If you don’t have an account for each learner, they will not be able to use the mentoring/learner input function discussed later in this guide.